Nate Jackson (American football): Las Vegas Locomotives

 Jackson signed with the Las Vegas Locomotives of the UFL but never played in any games.
-His football career came to an end after suffering a hamstring injury in training camp.
+His football career came to an end after he suffered a hamstring injury in training camp.

 Life after football

 Writing career

 Beginning in 2010, Jackson contributed articles to various popular websites and newspapers on a freelance basis.
-His writing about the NFL has appeared in Slate, Deadspin, The Daily Beast, The New York Times The Wall Street Journal, and BuzzFeed.
+His writing about the NFL has appeared in Slate, Deadspin, The Daily Beast, The New York Times The Wall Street Journal, BuzzFeed, and Defector.
 His memoir Slow Getting Up: A Story of NFL Survival from the Bottom of the Pile was released by HarperCollins on September 17, 2013.
 It received favorable reviews including from the New York Times which said of Jackson, "He's that unicornlike rarity among former football players: He can write."
 Jackson published his second book, Fantasy Man: A Former NFL Player's Descent into the Brutality of Fantasy Football, in September 2016.

-On August 7, 2013 an excerpt from Jackson's memoir was published in the alternative weekly newspaper Cleveland Scene.
+On August 7, 2013, an excerpt from Jackson's memoir was published in the alternative weekly newspaper Cleveland Scene.
 Focusing on his brief stint on the Browns practice squad just prior to the 2009 season, Jackson describes the Browns players as having been "deep in despair" with "no fight left in them."
 He attributed the poor state of affairs to Browns then-head coach Eric Mangini, of whom he was highly critical.
 According to Jackson, the Browns' players were already beaten down because Mangini didn't treat them with respect, unlike Broncos coach Mike Shanahan.

+In a piece written for Defector published on February 21, 2024, Jackson admitted to using human growth hormone to recover from an injury after leaving the Broncos.